 Mix all the ingredients together until fully combined.

-Take a teaspoon at a time & roll into balls, then coat with the coconut or cocoa powder
+Take a teaspoon at a time & roll into balls, then coat with the coconut.
+It's quite a messy mixture!

 Allow to set in the fridge for at least an hour.

 These will last a few weeks in an airtight container.